Jeremy Sochan NBA Preview vs. the Trail Blazers

-Jeremy Sochan could make a big impact for the San Antonio Spurs on Thursday at 10:00 PM ET, versus the Portland Trail Blazers.
+Jeremy Sochan and the San Antonio Spurs face the Portland Trail Blazers at 10:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.